Updated: Dec 26, 2022

 10 minutes of extra play on the playground

 Class dance-off (if that’s what your students like)

 The simplest things can be the most enjoyable for students.

-Note: we are all for individual rewards systems to reinforce positive behaviour, we just suggest holding off on those in the first week and considering introducing in week 2.
+Note: we are all for individual rewards systems to reinforce positive behaviour, we just suggest holding off on those in the first week and considering introducing them in week two.
 Ideally, spend time encouraging teamwork and collaboration amongst the class.

 So, what do you do when it happens?

 1. Focus on classroom expectations and continue to reinforce positive choices.
 For example, if Bobbie keeps interrupting the lesson by calling out.
 Remind them how we agreed to listen to one another and show mutual respect.
 Celebrate the students making great choices.

 2. If the undesirable behaviour keeps occurring, pull the students aside and chat with them to find out the cause.
 Take time to listen.
 Share your observations and how the choice of behaviour isn’t creating the ideal learning environment.
 Ask them who is affected by their actions.
 Create an opportunity for them to take ownership of their behaviour and work towards a solution.

 3. By taking the time to talk, it allows the opportunity for positive relationships to be built.

 If you are looking for more ideas to help to build classroom connections you will want to read these posts next: